Eligijus112/python-tests/README.md

-# Testing in software development
+# Testing a Machine Learning pipeline

 This project showcases in practise how tests are written and what are they in general when talking about software development.